NVIDIA/earth2mip/README.md

 #### Scripts and configs to run the ensemble

 In order to run the ensemble, some paths to some dependent data files must be set as environment variables.
 The script to set these paths is at earth2mip-fork/set_74ch_vars.sh.
-The environment variables can be changed according to the location of the data dependencies on your machine. `prod_heat_index_lookup.zarr` is a table used for calculating the heat index, `percentile_95.tar` is a tar of the 95th percentile calculated for each hour of day and each month of ERA5 used for thresholding in the calculation of extreme statistics, and `percentile_99.tar` is the 99th percentile from ERA5.
+The environment variables can be changed according to the location of the data dependencies on your machine. `prod_heat_index_lookup.zarr` is a table used for calculating the heat index, `percentile_95.tar` is a tar of the 95th percentile calculated for each hour of day and each month of ERA5 used for thresholding in the calculation of extreme statistics, and `percentile_99.tar` is the 99th percentile from ERA5.  `d2m_sfno_linear_74chq_sc2_layers8_edim620_wstgl2-epoch70_seed16.nc` includes the data that stores the amplitudes used for the bred vector initial condition perturbation method.

 This data for these dependent data files is available at https://huggingface.co/datasets/maheshankur10/hens/tree/main and at https://portal.nersc.gov/cfs/m4416/hens/.
 You'll have to download this data to your local machine and change the paths `set_74ch_vars.sh` to point to this data.